micmarsh/western-music-time-machine/README.md

 To automatically add to this file, run the function contained in the `comment` in [track.clj](https://github.com/micmarsh/western-music-time-machine/blob/master/src/clj/western_music/ingest/track.clj), which will search YouTube for the desired trackname and artist and update the file with the result (assuming a valid YouTube API key).

-Any other edits can be done manually to the file, although realastically better update and deletion tools need to be written.
+Any other edits can be done manually to the file, although realistically better update and deletion tools need to be written.

 ## More Information
  I used this project as the subject of [a presentation](http://micmarsh.github.io/techcomm) for a Technical Communication class when I finished my last semester of undergrad.